 option is best for the individual.
 The process is customized to each individual's needs.
 "The flexibility of services and delivery options has [made it possible] to work with those SRPMIC tribal members who work full-time, are caregivers, who live far away, and who reside in group and rehab facilities," said Litz.
 Benefits of Obtaining a GED Completing the GED opens doors to college and career.
-Completion of a high school-level education is correlated with a longer life expectancy, along with the obvious benefit to the graduate's socioeconomic status, employment and life opportunities, and Litz said that higher educational attainment has a ripple effect through the whole family.
+Completion of a high school-level education is correlated with a longer life expectancy, along with the obvious benefit to the graduate's socioeconomic status, employment and life opportunities, and security.
+Litz said that higher educational attainment has a ripple effect through the whole family.
 "For Indigenous adult students, the impact goes well beyond the immediate nuclear family due to close relational ties with the extended family.
 It's a beautiful effect to witness over and over," said Litz.
 "Often, an auntie may start her GED and then encourage her nieces and nephews to enroll, or vice versa."
 Litz continued, "It's wonderful how the Akimel O'odham and Piipaash adult learners encourage, share with and support each other through this process and keep trying through all life's changes and challenging circumstances."
-Any adult learner who is an SRPMIC member and interested in achieving a GED can email Litz at erica. litz@saltriverschools.org for more information and to start the registration Celestina Rodriguez - 2019 GED Grad Success Story What was your GED experience like?
+Any adult learner who is an SRPMIC member and interested in achieving Celestina Rodriguez - 2019 GED Grad Success Story What was your GED experience like?